Hildebrand Law, P.C. mobile logo

 The takeaway from this case is that a party in a divorce must point to a specific statute granting the Arizona divorce court with authority to grant the relief requested by that spouse.
 This rule applies not only to the division of community property and separate property, but to all issues including child custody, child support, spousal maintenance, Arizona orders of protection, and the payment of community debts.

 If you have questions about divorce court jurisdiction in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.